 Democracy in Action is an Election Day project of the student journalists of the S.I.
 Newhouse School of Public Communications at Syracuse University.
-The 2016 election marks DIA’s seventh year of telling voters’ stories.
+The 2017 election marks DIA’s eighth year of telling voters’ stories.
 Students on assignment represent all the journalism programs at the Newhouse school, including graduates and undergraduates in Broadcast and Digital Journalism; Magazine, Newspaper and Online Journalism, Multimedia, Photography and Design and students in our Military programs.
 We hope you enjoy everything you see, read and hear!

 Democracy In Action reporters are all over Onondaga County.
 These are the polling places we expect to visit.
 If you see a DIA reporter, let us know on twitter at @DemocracyAction.